Cognitive therapy (CT): definition, application, and effectivity

 It works by enabling a person with anxiety to understand their thoughts are irrational.
 Focusing on these thoughts worsens their symptoms and contributes to panic.
 During cognitive therapy sessions, patients learn how to correct these irrational beliefs in order to reduce the intensity of symptoms they’re experiencing.

 Patients with anxiety often feel like they have no control over their thoughts or the situation they’re in.
 The role of cognitive therapy is to help them regain that control.
+For certain people, cognitive therapy for anxiety disorders works within one to two months, whereas others need three to four months.

 4. Bipolar disorder

 Bipolar disorder is a type of mental health condition that causes extreme mood swings indicated by episodes of emotional highs (mania) and lows (depression).
-Failing to treat bipolar disorder can cause even more severe depression or full-blown mania.
+Failing to treat bipolar disorder causes even more severe depression or full-blown mania.
 Patients usually need a combination of medications and therapy to improve their quality of life.

-Relying on medications only isn’t enough, which is why cognitive therapy stabilizes a patient’s mood and keeps their life on track.
+Relying on medications alone isn’t enough, which is why cognitive therapy stabilizes a patient’s mood and keeps their life on track.
+With effective treatment, episodes in persons with bipolar disorder improve in about three months.

-With effective treatment, episodes in persons with bipolar disorder may improve in about three months.
 Keep in mind that bipolar disorder requires lifelong management, which is why it’s important for patients to see a cognitive therapist as long as it’s necessary.
 This is important even if a person feels fine at the moment.

 5. Low self-esteem

 The goal of cognitive therapy is to make sure a patient becomes more confident and overcomes the mental blocks created by negative thought patterns.
+How quickly cognitive therapy improves self-esteem isn’t the same for everyone.
+Three to six months work for most people, though.

 6. Phobia

 Phobia is defined as an irrational and uncontrollable or persistent fear of something, someone, or a situation.
 It’s not the same as fear, which is a normal reaction.
-Phobia occurs due to an unrealistic or exaggerated sense of danger about an object or some situation.
+Phobia occurs due to an unrealistic or exaggerated sense of danger about an object or situation.

 What cognitive therapy does is that it doesn’t simply aim to convince a person their phobias are irrational and inaccurate.
-The therapist teaches patients skills to challenge their thoughts so they can adopt a more realistic perspective.
-Patients also learn how to react to triggers of their phobias in a healthier manner.
-By slowly changing their thought pattern, patients with phobias can put their problems under control so they can have a normal and healthy life.
+The therapist teaches patients skills to challenge their thoughts so they adopt a more realistic perspective.

 7. Schizophrenia